 Mark Coulton, since 2007.

-Parkes covers large parts of western NSW, stretching from Dubbo in the southeastern corner of the seat to Moree in the northeast and Broken Hill in the west.
-It covers most of the Gwydir council area and all of 17 other local government areas, namely Broken Hill, Central Darling, Dubbo, Lachlan, Narromine, Moree Plains, Narrabri, Bogan, Bourke, Brewarrina, Cobar, Coonamble, Gilgandra, Gunnedah, Walgett, Warren and Warrumbungle.
+Parkes covers large parts of western NSW, stretching from Dubbo, Mudgee and Wellington in the southeastern corner of the seat to Moree in the northeast and Bourke in the northwest.
+It covers most of Mid-Western Regional Council and all of 18 other local government areas, namely Dubbo, Lachlan, Narromine, Wellington, Gwydir, Moree Plains, Narrabri, Bogan, Bourke, Brewarrina, Cobar, Coonamble, Gilgandra, Walgett, Warren and Warrumbungle.

 The seat of Parkes was created as part of the expansion of the federal Parliament in 1984 as a seat in the west of NSW.
 It has always been held by the National Party.
 It shares its name with an earlier seat of Parkes, which was located in suburban Sydney from Federation until its abolition in 1969.
 The seat of Parkes is named after early NSW premier Henry Parkes, rather than the town of Parkes, which is not contained within the seat.